dnybodan/digital-systems/spi/Readme.md

 **Discussion**

 The main challenges I faced were with trying to create the spi controller without existing testbenches.
 I realize this is a part of the task and so it wasn't that bad considering.
-I also had a hard time connecting the top level state machine to the spi controller.
-This used a significant portion of my time.
+I also had a hard time making sure the timing was correct when recieving a byte back from the adx module.

 ## Assignment Specific Responses

 **Resources**: